 How Amen Clinics Can Help

 SPECT imaging (which stands for single-photon emission computerized tomography) is a special kind of photograph we take of the brain to help us better understand how it works and what is going on inside of it.
-SPECT can specifically help patients with Alzheimer’s disease and other forms of dementia by:
+SPECT can specifically help patients with memory problems including Alzheimer’s disease and other forms of dementia by:

 - Identifying vulnerability to dementia